 - Be Respectful For example, ensure your interactions are always respectful and professionally conducted and College facilities are appropriately used. - Be Sensitive For example, be aware of your language and behaviour to ensure it respects others and recognises diversity. - Be Understanding For example, ensure there is mutual respect by listening to others (be aware your voice may be more easily heard in some venues than others). - Be Punctual For example, make sure you arrive, start and finish on time.
 Let the appropriate person know if you are delayed.
 To avoid disruption to others, late entry to a session/appointment may not be possible. - Be There For example, actively participate to get the most out of the time available. - Be Prepared For example, make sure you have done the necessary preparatory work.
 If insufficient preparation has been done it may not be possible for the planned activity to take place.
-Students who have attempted but had difficulty with preparatory work should bring this to the attention of the relevant staff member.

-• Be Considerate - For example, use mobile phones and electronic devices with an awareness of how this might impact on others.
+Students who have attempted but had difficulty with preparatory work should bring this to the attention of the relevant staff member. - Be Considerate For example, use mobile phones and electronic devices with an awareness of how this might impact on others.

-Please note that the College has a Behaviour Policy which can be found at https://www.leedscitycollege.ac.uk/wp-content/uploads/2019/10/behaviour-policy-2018-19.pdf
+Please note that the College has a Positive Behaviour Policy which can be found at https://intranet.leedscitycollege.ac.uk/repository/viewer/index.jsp?id=20160205114919687